debbiemarkslab/BEAR/docs/source/usage.rst

 On a Mac, replace ``shuf`` with ``gshuf`` (you may first need to install GNU coreutils, via e.g. ``brew install coreutils``).
-A preshuffled version is provided in the file ``models/data/ysd1_lag_5_file_0_preshuf.tsv`` to ensure this tutorial is reproducible.
-Shuffling is done in memory, so when using large lags on large datasets, you can use the **-mf** flag in `summarize.py` to ensure its output files are sufficiently small.
+Note that shuffling is done in memory, so when using large lags on large datasets, you can use the **-mf** flag in `summarize.py` to ensure its output files are sufficiently small.
+A preshuffled dataset is provided in the file ``models/data/ysd1_lag_5_file_0_preshuf.tsv`` to ensure that part 2 of this tutorial is reproducible and can be run independently of KMC.

 **Part 2: training**